AHA Health Care Transformation Fellowship

 Networking Connections: Fellows have the opportunity to network and make professional connections with their fellowship class, past fellows and expert faculty.

-Pay-it-Forward: Fellows can continue to build the Health Care Transformation Fellowship alumni network and participate as faculty or advisors in future classes to showcase their organization’s success, results and lessons learned on transformation initiatives.
-Some fellows may choose to become Senior Fellows of the Health Research and Educational Trust.
+Pay-it-Forward: Fellows can continue to build the Health Care Transformation Fellowship alumni network and participate as faculty or advisers in future classes.
+Fellows may choose to become senior fellows of the Health Research & Educational Trust.

 Fellows will learn: